tommasorigon/India-SequentiaLogit/data-cleaning.md

 ## Descriptive analysis

-The following commands reproduce the graph of Section one of our paper.
+The following commands reproduce Figure 2 of our paper,  describing an empirical relation between the variable `age` and the probability of the different contraceptive choices.

 ```r